Adamisnothere/dataviz-project-template-proposal/README.md

 * Added grid lines to the time graph for easier viewing
 * Added the option to aggregate ALL airlines or choose a specific one in the time graph
 * Updated other parts of read me and added more images

+### Week5:
+* Major redesign of the dashboard for each view
+* Standardized font family to inter
+* Implemented a card based design for a more modern look with rounded edges, borders, and gradients
+* Added a AUC fill to the time graph
+*